 • Use SoftLoad Customer Support utilities:

 You can use NovAtel developed utilities to upgrade firmware.
-This method is easier to implement than self-implementing Softload.
-This method is preferable for Linux users, who cannot use other NovAtel utilities easily.
+This method is easier to implement than selfimplementing Softload.
 For more information suitability and implementation, refer to Use SoftLoad Customer Support utilities below.

 • Self-Implement the SoftLoad process: